-1. Awarding institution/body University of Worcester

-2. Teaching institution University of Worcester

-3. Programme accredited by N/A

-4. Final award PG Cert, MRes

-5. Programme title MRes in Green Media

-6. Pathways available N/A

-7. Mode and/or site of delivery Independent research with taught elements at the University of Worcester

-8. Mode of attendance Full-time and part-time.
+1. Awarding institution/body University of Worcester 2.
+Teaching institution University of Worcester 3.
+Programme accredited by N/A 4.
+Final award PG Cert, MRes 5.
+Programme title MRes in Sociology 6.
+Pathways available N/A 7.
+Mode and/or site of delivery Independent research with taught elements at the University of Worcester 8.
+Mode of attendance and duration Full-time (1 year) and part-time (2 years).
 Evening study may be required.

-9. UCAS Code N/A

-10. Subject Benchmark statement N/A

-and/or professional body statement

-11. Date of Programme Specification November 2015

-preparation/ revision July 2016 regulations amended (Section 20)
+9. UCAS Code N/A 10.
+Subject Benchmark statement and/or professional body statement The programme is informed by Vitae's Researcher Development Framework and the QAA's Master's Degree 'Characteristics Statement' 11.
+Date of Programme Specification preparation/ revision Approved June 2018 August 2018 - AQU amendments February 2019 - AQU amendments August 2019, AQU amendments to Section 19.